venu123143/whatsapp/README.md

 - **Authentication**: User login with OTP for secure access.
 - **Chat Functionalities**: Group chats, individual chats, media sharing (photos, voice recordings), message replies, editing, and deletion.
 - **User Profiles**: Customizable profile pictures, names, and bios.
+- **Video Call**: One to One and Group video call feature is implemented using webrtc.
 - **Real-time Communication**: Enabled by Socket.io.
 - **State Management**: Managed with Redux and Redux Toolkit.
 - **Validation and Forms**: Utilizes Formik and Yup for form handling and validation.